Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 ### Folder - repak

 The folder used for the output of the VPK tool while repacking a VPK archive.
 It is a bad practice to repack directly into your game directory.
-For VPK use of the VPK tool, check:
+For use of the VPK tool, check:

 {% page-ref page="how-to-backup-extract-and-repack.md" %}